dethmoose/unix-programming/A2/README.md

 ### Higher Grade

+* Fix bug where daemon server cannot handle `kmeans` command without any options from client (probably only happens when at least 2 concurrent clients)

 * Investigate timeout for POLL, required? (muxbasic)
+  * Since the server only should terminate with ctrl+C we could probably skip the timeout?
   * Rewrite to be less copypaste....
 Or cite source

 * Muxscale

 ### Extra
-* Clean up string operations
+* Clean up string operations (util functions)

-* Util modules for client & server to include (branch "include", needs testing)